give you back your hope in a plain brown envelope (Pazz & Jop 2012 ballot/comments)

 Jamey Johnson---Living For A Song: A Tribute To Hank Cochran I wanna do bad things with you.
 Very sensuous autumn flames in the veins, righteous wounds and guilt, old weird passive aggressive Casonova singing in his chains and cowpoke leather.
 Well, it's a reverie anyway, but the object of his repentant booty doesn't seem so far away tonight, and actual female duet partners take it t another level, which may be why not so many of them.
 The faster, funnier tracks are welcome too, a little fresh cold air, not too far from the dancefloor, at-least-mental boudoir, or bar (I once read that songs of this era were judged by the amount of drinks sold while they were played on the jukebox and radio; not a conspiracy, just corporate tie-ins).
 Maybe it is just one more elaborate act of JJ's writerly procrastination, but he def holds his own amid all the guests.
 Sounds kinda like Merle but younger.
 Very edutaining too; I never heard most of these.

-Giant Giant Sand---Tucson It's not so uncommon to hear albums inviting comparisons to spaghetti western soundtracks, but few really 'ppreciate the possibilties of American and European give-and-take: Latin in the Southwestern and Transatlantic senses, small room jazz a la Weill, Ellington, Arizona highway lounge; steel guitars and twang bars with nothing left to prove, Giant Sand (many of whom have been Danish for some time) expanding into Giant Giant Sand and offering Tucson---billed as a country rock opera--without ever being anythang that can't be hitched to s dustcloud drum kit, usually bouncing through stagecoach ruts.
+Giant Giant Sand, Tucson: It's not so uncommon to hear albums inviting comparisons to spaghetti western soundtracks, but few really 'ppreciate the possibilities of American and European give-and-take: Latin in the Southwestern and Transatlantic senses, small room jazz a la Weill, Ellington, Arizona highway lounge; steel guitars and twang bars with nothing left to prove, Giant Sand (many of whom have been Danish for some time), now momentarily expanding into Giant Giant Sand and offering Tucson---which is billed as a country rock opera,uh-huh--without ever being anythang that can't be hitched to s dustcloud drum kit, usually bouncing through stagecoach ruts.
 Sometimes swinging a little, though a droll drawl and and a tall tale (of love yall--it's all very romantic, in a worldly, wide open spacey way) "You're so much like the river/Beautiful, twisted and blue/You appear to be here forever/Passin' through."
 And baby, it's hot outside.
 (Think this was the Deluxe Edition--no remixes or filler; just lush enough to be approriate.)

 Catherine Irwin's new solo album, Little Heater, starts out with her as a maybe wayward but non-waify personal pilgrim, with some bruised resolution to walk on down the tracks.
 Then she becomes a tough-soled backwoods backstreet visionary, a nature-loving evangelist: "We must save the liars, we must save the liars!
 For there is much/Truth in them."
 Also, we must save the whores, the thieves, and "the pirates' hearts", though not the rest of them apparently, which in hindsight may be a foretaste of gory glory divine, though only glimpsd in those "kerosene lights", as she eventually (spoilers ahead) looks back: "Ah rose through those valleys unscathed, but Ah couldn't take the heights....when 'Do What Thou Wilt' was the whole of the law."
 (The ancient motto goes good with the tune and inflections---Appalachians are descendents of the Elizabethans, don't you know).
 Ends up eternally wistful, having killed the loved one who killed the dream, but not dead enough, on "Banks of the Ohio", the only cover.